tldr-pages/tldr/pages/common/colordiff.md

 # colordiff

-> A tool to colorize diff output.
+> A wrapper around `diff` that produces the same output but with pretty syntax highlighting.
-> The Perl script colordiff is a wrapper for `diff` and produces the same output but with pretty syntax highlighting.
-Color schemes can be customized.
+> Color schemes can be customized.
 > More information: <https://github.com/kimmel/colordiff>.

 - Compare files: